-Nominee Nominator Number of equity/Shares Consideration paid by nominator Nomination duration Date of restorations Reasons for nomination Ms. WANG Wuda Dr. LIANG RMB1,250,000 registered capital (1) RMB1,250,000 from June 2009 to June 2014 June 3, 2014 For the convenience of handling corporate filing related administrative affairs Ms. CHI Xiaoyu Dr. LI LI BOVET RMB1,250,000 registered capital (1) RMB1,250,000 from December 2007 to June 2014 June 3, 2014 For the convenience of handling corporate filing related administrative affairs Mr. GUO Baiping Mr. MI Jinyong US\$1,778 registered capital (equal to 87,755 Shares when restoration) RMB200,000 from April 2013 to July 2017 July 28, 2017 Personal logistic arrangement Mr. GENG Shaofeng US\$2,222 registered capital (equal to 87,754 Shares when restoration) RMB250,000 from April 2013 to July 2017 July 28, 2017 Personal logistic arrangement Xinding Rongsheng.
-Xinding Kenge NEEQ Healthcare No. 35 Private Equity Fund (新鼎啃哥新 三板大健康 私募基金35 號) 230,141 Shares RMB3,000,000 from August 2017 to May 2020 May 1, 2020 Internal shareholding arrangement
+Nominee Nominator Number of equity/Shares Consideration paid by nominator Nomination duration Date of restorations Reasons for nomination Ms. WANG Wuda (2) Dr. LIANG RMB1,250,000 registered capital (1) RMB1,250,000 from June 2009 to June 2014 June 3, 2014 For the convenience of handling corporate filing related administrative affairs as the nominator being a foreign citizen, frequently traveled abroad to explore overseas business opportunities, which may cause unnecessary delay in administrative procedures Ms. CHI Xiaoyu (3) Dr. LI LI BOVET RMB1,250,000 registered capital (1) RMB1,250,000 from December 2007 to June 2014 June 3, 2014 For the convenience of handling corporate filing related administrative affairs as the nominator being a foreign citizen, frequently traveled abroad to explore overseas business opportunities, which may cause unnecessary delay in administrative procedures

+Nominee Nominator Number of equity/Shares Consideration paid by nominator Nomination duration Date of restorations Reasons for nomination Mr. GUO Baiping (4) Mr. MI Jinyong US\$1,778 registered capital (equal to 87,755 Shares when restoration) RMB200,000 from April 2013 to July 2017 July 28, 2017 Personal logistic arrangement as the size of investment of the nominator was relatively small and he preferred not to participate in the administrative procedures at early stage Mr. GENG Shaofeng US\$2,222 registered capital (equal to 87,754 Shares when restoration) RMB250,000 from April 2013 to July 2017 July 28, 2017 Personal logistic arrangement as the size of investment of the nominator was relatively small and he preferred not to participate in the administrative procedures at early stage Xinding Rongsheng (5) .
+Xinding Kenge NEEQ Healthcare No. 35 Private Equity Fund (新鼎啃哥新三 板大健康私募 基金35號) ("Kenge No. 35") 230,141 Shares RMB3,000,000 from August 2017 to May 2020 May 1, 2020 Internal shareholding arrangement